CLUSTER

 Options

---count int Can be used in combination with --refresh option to limit the number of generated reports 1
+--count value Used together with '--refresh' to limit the number of generated reports, e.g.:

 Examples